 16. Sure.
 What about bed bugs?
 Will my renters insurance policy pay if I get bed bugs?

-Sadly, no. Vermin infestation — or the damage done to your property as a result — is not covered by renters insurance.
+Sadly, no, bed bugs aren't covered by your renters insurance.
+Vermin infestation — or the damage done to your property as a result — is not covered by renters insurance.
 That’s considered a standard home maintenance issue, meaning you’re expected to act fast if there are critters in your bed.

 Also worth noting: Big natural disasters, like floods or earthquakes, are also commonly excluded from a basic renters insurance policy.
 (Mainly, because renters insurance policies are cheap and repairs after a flood or earthquake are expensive.)
 However, you can purchase flood, earthquake, and, yes, even bed bug insurance, as a rider for your renters insurance or a separate policy if you want or need it.